 And with fiber being such a superior technology, let's talk about the number of residential and business customers not currently served by fiber.
-In fact, in urban and suburban areas, we estimate there are roughly 50 million households and nearly 10 million business locations that are prime for fiber and are not covered today.
-This provides a strong growth vector for AT&T. After all, why wouldn't everyone want the best. "
+In fact, in urban and suburban areas, we estimate there are roughly 50 million buseholds and nearly 10 million business locations that are prime for fiber and are not covered today. "